Late last month, the Securities & Exchange Board of India (SEBI) took several key decisions in its board meeting, including:

 Framework for a gold exchange

-In an attempt to create a regulated system for gold trading, SEBI has approved the framework for gold exchange and introduced the SEBI (Vault Managers) Regulations, 2021.
+In an attempt to create a regulated system for gold trading, SEBI has approved the framework for a gold exchange and introduced the SEBI (Vault Managers) Regulations, 2021.

 - The functioning of the exchange will involve: